kamesstory/kamesstory.github.io/nextjs-site/content/thoughts/all-advice-is-bad.md

 ---
-title: all advice is bad
+title: All Advice is Bad
 ---

-and it's your responsibility to parse what works for you.
+**All Advice is Bad** and it's your responsibility to parse what works for you.
 To do so, you must understand:

 1. (X) What actually works for them
 2. (Y) Their mental model of themselves, aka what they think works for them.